bcgov/CONN-CCBC-portal/docs/process_for_hotfix.md

 This guide outlines the process for publishing a hotfix, starting with receiving explicit instruction from the Product Owner (PO) via email.

+If the fix for the hotfix branch includes a database change, please ensure that you have done so according to [this guide](./database_development_hotfix.md).
+Please be sure when integrating the change into main to include an idempotent sqitch change.

 ## Step 1: Rebase Feature or Bugfix Branch off of the "hotfix" Branch

 Once you receive explicit instruction from the PO to publish a hotfix, follow these steps: